marufke1/Git-DEVOPS-Concept/README.md

 **Which git** = shows the location where git is installed.

-**git config --global user.name "Maruf"** = allows to track the code has been wriiten by specfic developer -Maruf
+**git config --global user.name "Maruf"** = allows to track the code has been written by specfic developer -Maruf

 **git config --global user.email "xxx"**